1998–99 NBA lockout: Background

 Before 1998, there had been two lockouts in the previous three years: a labor dispute that lasted more than two months in 1995 and a brief work stoppage in 1996 that ended within three hours.
 However, on both occasions, the players and owners reached a deal before the start of the season, and before 1998, the NBA was the only major sports league in the United States that had never lost a game because of a work stoppage.
-A six-year CBA had been in place since September 1995, but it included a clause allowing NBA owners to reopen the contract after three years if more than 51.8 percent of "basketball-related income" went to player salaries.
+A six-year CBA had been in place since September 1995, but it included a clause allowing NBA owners to reopen the contract after three years if more than 51.8% of "basketball-related income" went to player salaries.

-By the 1997–98 season, 57 percent of basketball-related income was used to pay players, while the previous deal called for a 48 percent split.
+By the 1997–98 season, 57% of basketball-related income was used to pay players, while the previous deal called for a 48% split.
 According to the NBA, 15 of the 29 teams posted losses that season.
 The NBPA disputed this figure and claimed that only four teams had losses.
 The league's owners voted on whether to reopen the CBA on March 23, 1998, and the vote passed by a 27–2 margin.
 Negotiations between the NBPA and owners started on April 1, and nine further bargaining sessions took place in the next three months.

 The primary issue was that of player salaries, which owners sought to curb.
 A salary cap had been a part of the CBA since 1983, but it included loopholes that allowed teams to exceed the payroll limit.
 Among them was the "Larry Bird exception", named after the former player who was an early beneficiary of the rule.
 The Bird exception enabled teams to spend an unlimited amount of money to re-sign their own players, causing a substantial increase in the value of upper-end contracts.
 Club owners wanted to remove the exemption and place limits on maximum player salaries.

 Owners also sought to prevent large contracts for young players similar to the $126 million, six-year deal that Kevin Garnett had recently signed with the Minnesota Timberwolves.
 They desired a modified pay scale for rookie players that would prevent them from gaining unrestricted free agency after three seasons, and wanted to ban the use of marijuana and performance-enhancing drugs.
 The players union, wanting to avoid a decline in salaries, opposed changes to the salary cap system, in particular those involving the Larry Bird exception.
-Other NBPA positions included opposition to a cap on individual player salaries and support for a raise of the minimum salary, which 22 percent of NBA players earned during 1997–98.
+Other NBPA positions included opposition to a cap on individual player salaries and support for a raise of the minimum salary, which 22% of NBA players earned during 1997–98.